mikwielgus/forum-dl/README.md

 # forum-dl

-Forum-dl is a scraper and archiver for forums, mailing lists, and news aggregators ([list](#forum-software)).
-It can be used to extract and archive all posts in individual threads and entire boards into a variety of [formats](#output-formats).
+Forum-dl is a scraper and archiver for forums, mailing lists, and news aggregators (see [list](#forum-software)).
+It can be used to extract and archive all posts from individual threads and entire boards into a variety of [formats](#output-formats).

 # Installation